(Please be patient with us while we make improvements to this page starting 5/26/2015)

 A Brief History

-The earliest known existing record of the Shiloh Church is a petition to the Court of Pasquotank Precinct, requesting that the court record the meeting of the Baptist Congregation.
-This petition was signed on the bottom right by William Burges; also to the left are the signatures of Paul Palmer, Francis Brocket, Thomas Herenton, William Jones, Philip Torksey, Robert Wasson, and Charles Leutrough.
-The entire petition is legible, except for the date.
-Though the traditional date of 1727 cannot be proved, neither can it be refused.
-A photgraphic copy is available in the church today.
+The earliest known existing record of the Shiloh Baptist Church is a petition to the Court of Pasquotank Precinct, requesting that the court record the meeting of the Baptist Congregation.
+This petition was signed on the bottom right by William Burges; also to the left are the signatures of Paul Palmer, Francis Brocket, Thomas Herenton (modern spelling Harrington), William Jones, Philip Torksey (there are several modern spellings including Toxey and Doxey), Robert Wasson, and Charles Scarborough (once misinterpreted from the script on the original document as “Leutrough”).
+Shiloh Baptist Church is the oldest continually worshipping Baptist church in North Carolina.
+By 1727 people were worshiping in the home of pastor, Rev. William Burges.
+The number of worshipers grew and in 1736 Reverend Burgess built a small church next to his home.
+The petition was made by the church to the King's Court September 5, 1729 for them to continue worshiping as they had been for several years.
+A photographic copy is available in the church today.

-The present sanctuary, which originally included a balcony for Negro Members, was built in 1848-49, at the cost of $2400.00 This meeting house was also built on land included in John Burges' estate.
-In 1774, John' son, Dempsey, conveyed the property to the Baptist Society.
+The present sanctuary, which originally included a balcony for Negro Members, was built in 1848-49, at the cost of $2400.00.
+This meeting house was built on land included in John Burges' estate.
+In 1774, John's son, Dempsey Burges, conveyed the property to the Baptist Society.

 Several additions have been made to the 1849 structure.
 The Steeple and bell were added in 1878.
 The present windows were installed in 1913.

 Eighteen Sunday School rooms were built in 1924 and fourteen more were added in 1954-55.

 The present entrance and vestibule were added in 1947.